Welcome to As the Bird flies!

 I began writing posts for As the Bird flies whilst enjoying two years of nomadic travel, but now I live in Amsterdam with my Australian partner (I call him NewMan so I hope you will too) and young son, Otis, aka Baby Bird.
 I still work as a freelance copywriter, and in theory I am still location-independent.

-I still travel a little bit but it's balanced with lots of exploring of my beautiful borrowed city, which is why you will find lots of content about Amsterdam here as well as other travel stories from the Netherlands.
+I still travel a little bit but it's balanced with lots of exploring of my beautiful borrowed city, which is why you will find lots of content about Amsterdam here as well as a few other travel stories from the Netherlands.

 Never miss a post... and get your grubby mits on FREE stories.

-You can keep up with the latest posts on Facebook, Twitter and Bloglovin'.
+You can keep up with the latest posts on Facebook, Twitter, and Bloglovin'.
 Follow my travels and writing adventures on Instagram and check out what I'm currently reading on Goodreads.
 I also use Pinterest regularly, pinning the places I want to go, the things that help me be a better writer, recipes I'll probably never make, and quotes I wish I could tattoo onto the inside of my eyeballs.

 Here's another photo of me looking fairly smug, this time in Ljubljana, Slovenia.
 It should come as no surprise that these were all taken before Baby Bird came along.
 I've refused to have my photo taken since...
 (That's a massive lie, see below.)